 In the summer, it’s all about grilling.
 It keeps the house cooler, there are less dishes to wash, and you can’t beat the smoky flavor of grilled food.

 These Jerk Pineapple Shrimp Skewers have become a fast favorite with everyone in the house.
-They’re bursting with flavor, and eating off of sticks is always more fun. 🙂
+They’re bursting with sweet and spicy flavor with juicy pineapple and my homemade jerk seasoning,

 front shot of pineapple shrimp skewers on platter with cilantro and lime